Air Headquarters Communication Squadron: Boeing 737

 In 2009, three customized 46 seater Boeing Business Jets (BBJ) (737-7HI) with advanced defensive features similar to the U.S. Air Force One replaced the former ageing Boeing 737-200 aircraft.
 The three BBJs, named Rajdoot, Rajhans and Rajkamal were procured at a cost of ₹9.34 billion (US$130 million) each - ₹7.34 billion (US$100 million) for the actual aircraft plus an additional ₹2 billion (US$28 million) for Self Protection Suites.
 These suites include radar warning receivers, missile-approach warning and counter-measure systems.
 The aircraft has the capability to shoot chaff and flares to deviate radar-guided and heat-seeking missiles off their target path.
 Other security instruments on board the aircraft are classified.

 The BBJs have a four class configuration.
 For VIPs 1, 2 and 3, an executive enclosure in the aircraft includes an office and a bedroom.

 Embraer 145 and Legacy 600

-From 21 September 2005, four 14 seater Embraer Legacy 600 and four 20 seater Embraer 145 aircraft were inducted into the squadron to replace the HS-748 Avro transports.
+From 21 September 2005, four 14 seater Embraer Legacy 600 (also, Embraer 135BJ) and four 20 seater Embraer 145 aircraft were inducted into the squadron to replace the HS-748 Avro transports.
 Each Embraer 135 is equipped with missile-deflecting systems, modern flight management systems including global positioning system configuration, as well as category II instrument landing system.
 These aircraft cost the IAF ₹1.4 billion (US$20 million) each.

+In August 2025, the IAF contracted a Gurugram-based aviation firm to upgrade its 20 year-old, 14 seater Embraer 135BJ fleet.
+The planned works will include a full repaint of the aircraft, along with a comprehensive overhaul and refurbishment of both the cockpit and passenger cabin.
+This will involve replacing internal fittings and panels, polishing all surfaces, and installing new furnishings, upholstery, curtains, window shades, and flooring.
+While the project timeline is two years, each aircraft will take five months for the process to be completed.
+The overhaul will be scheduled in such a way that, while one aircraft is undergoing refurbishment, the remaining three will always be available for emergency operations.